What Is ASMR?

-To answer the question what is ASMR?
-It refers to Autonomous sensory Meridian Response and it is a physical tingling sensation that begins in your scalp and moves down through the spine to the limbs.
+ASMR refers to the Autonomous Sensory Meridian Response and it is a physical tingling sensation that begins in your scalp and moves down through the spine to the limbs.
+It is often triggered by an audible stimuli, such as whispering or scratching, though it can also be triggered through physical touch.

 ASMR is also referred to as Attention Induced Head Orgasm (AIHO) or Attention Induced Euphoria (AIE).